 This type of black box testing is often the most commonly used one, as it covers the functional requirements and specifications of a software program.
 This testing type is vitally important since it concentrates on the core functions and menu operations of an application, as an example.

 The testers perform test cases, which cover certain actions and functions of the application by feeding the system with inputs, and then comparing them with the expected and actual outputs.
 This is essential, in order to detect bugs in the system and guarantee seamless use for your customers.
 To make sure your digital product’s functionality is working flawlessly, have a look at our functional testing methods that are part of our extensive quality assurance services.

 In contrast to functional testing, non-functional testing doesn’t deal with particular functionalities of the software application.
 This type of black box testing focuses on non-functional aspects like usability, scalability, reliability, or performance of an application.
 Real end-users may experience critical issues while using your application that are not related to its functionality.

 This can negatively affect the user and customer experience, which is why non-functional testing is crucial for maintaining and improving the quality of your digital product.
 If you want to know more about taking your digital product to the next level with non-functional testing methods, check out our methods for usability testing.

 Whenever there’s been changes to a software in terms of code fixes, system maintenance, or upgrades, regression testing ensures that new code modifications haven’t adversely affected existing functionalities of an application.
 This is necessary because every system change in your digital product can have unforeseen implications.
 Regardless of what kind of software application you have, regression testing should be a part of any development cycle.
-With 400,000 testers worldwide, our Crowd supports any digital product, so it’s worth having a look at our regression testing service.
+With over 1,000,000 testers worldwide, our Crowd supports any digital product, so it’s worth having a look at our regression testing service.